 Mikko Alanne is a screenwriter, producer and showrunner based in Los Angeles.
 He is best known for creating the National Geographic Channel's global event series The Long Road Home, based on the bestselling book by Martha Raddatz.
-The series premiered in November 2017 in 171 countries to high critical acclaim— it was chosen as the #1 Television Series of the Year by San Francisco Chronicle, won three Imagen Awards, including Best Miniseries, and received a Critics' Choice nomination for Best Limited Series.
+The series premiered in November 2017 in 171 countries to universal critical acclaim— it was chosen as the #1 Television Series of the Year by San Francisco Chronicle, won three Imagen Awards, and received a Critics' Choice nomination for Best Limited Series.

 Previous to his work as a writer and producer, Alanne was a Historical Content Supervisor for Steven Spielberg’s Survivors of the Shoah Visual History Foundation, now the USC Shoah Foundation Institute.
 Alanne is a recipient of the CableFax Showrunner Award and The Christopher Award.
 In 2018, Variety chose him as one of its Top 10 Global Creatives To Watch.

 A native of New Jersey, Ari Solomon graduated with honors from NYU’s prestigious Tisch School of the Arts.
 He worked for several years as a stage and screen actor in New York and Los Angeles.

 hosted Ari's Hollywood Update on Miami’s Y-100FM and co-hosted the long-running The Sam Simon Show with the legendary The Simpsons creator on Radio IO.